karyowgene/cancer-rna-analysis/README.md

-Scripts to process RAN-seq data for somatic variant annotation
+Scripts and Snakemake workflow to process RNA-seq data for somatic variant annotation